BusraFatma/Data-Analysis-Project/README.md

 **Feature Engineering;**
 - **Feature Extraction:** It is ensured that the model learns better by extracting time and frequency based features from current and voltage data.
 For example, maximum, minimum and average values, fluctuations and peak values.

+ **Model Training;**
+ - Anomaly Detection and Prediction Model: Using machine learning or deep learning techniques, models are developed that detect unexpected changes in current and voltage or potential faults.
+For example, an LSTM (Long Short-Term Memory) network can be used to learn trends and patterns in time series data.